Yeshivat Har Etzion: Educational and religious philosophy

 The study of Gemara at the yeshiva "trains talmidim [students] to analyze, explore and evaluate differing opinions in the hope that they will grow to be discerning individuals [and] sophisticated thinkers..."

 In particular, the Yeshiva emphasizes the Brisker method of Talmud study, a method innovated by Rabbi Chaim Soloveitchik; see Yeshiva.

 Some have argued that the complexity with which the yeshiva's students regard both Jewish and global matters can be seen as a product of the Brisker methodology, emphasizing as it does the compounded and dichotomous nature of many issues and subjects.
 The yeshiva's relatively liberal and open worldview is also seen as a product of this Brisker approach, viewing the world as complex, a composite of many different dichotomous principles, whose inherent tension needs to be recognised.

-The yeshiva actively encourages ethical and philosophical study, both academically, and especially so as to cultivate the student's love of Torah study and religious commitment.
+The yeshiva actively encourages ethical and philosophical study - Mussar and Machshavah - both academically, and especially so as to cultivate the student's love of Torah study and religious commitment.